 The Remuneration Committee comprises three members with expertise in human resources and personnel emoluments.
-The Remuneration Committee is chaired by Dr Rosanna Wong, an Independent Non-executive Director, with the Chairman Mr Victor T K Li and an Independent Non-executive Director Mr Wong Kwai Lam as members.
+The Remuneration Committee is chaired by Mr Wong Kwai Lam, an Independent Non-executive Director, with the Chairman Mr Victor T K Li and Independent Non-executive Director Ms Chow Ching Yee, Cynthia (appointed on 23 May 2024) as members.
+Dr Wong Yick-ming, Rosanna ceased to be the Chairman of the Remuneration Committee upon her retirement from the Board with effect from 23 May 2024.
 The composition of the Remuneration Committee meets the requirements of chairmanship and independence under the Listing Rules.
-The Remuneration Committee meets towards the end of each year to determine the remuneration package of Directors and senior management of the Group.
-Remuneration matters are also considered and approved by way of written resolutions and where warranted, at additional meetings.
+Although the majority of the members are Independent Non-executive Directors, the Remuneration Committee has an Executive Director among its membership.
+This is to provide perspective and insight from executive management on the capabilities, effectiveness and performance of Directors and senior management.
+The Remuneration Committee meets towards the end of each year.
+But remuneration matters are also considered and approved by way of written resolutions and where warranted, at additional meetings.

-The Remuneration Committee held one meeting in 2023 with 100% attendance.
+The Remuneration Committee held one meeting in 2024 with 100% attendance.

 Members Attended/Eligible to Attend

+Wong Kwai Lam (1) (Chairman) 1/1

-- Wong Yick-ming, Rosanna (Chairman) 1/1
+Wong Yick-ming, Rosanna (2) N/A

 Victor T K Li 1/1

-Wong Kwai Lam 1/1
+Chow Ching Yee, Cynthia (3) 1/1